jfmengels/blog/content/blog/modulo-cons/index.md

 ### Tail recursion, but modulo cons

-Tail Recursion Modulo Cons (TRMC) is a technique described back in the 1970 which allows tail optimization to be applied when an operation is applied on the result of a recursive call, as long as that operation is only "cons"tructing data, such as with the "cons" (`::`) operator.
+Tail Recursion Modulo Cons (TRMC) is a technique described back in the 1970s which allows tail optimization to kick in when an operation is applied on the result of a recursive call, as long as that operation is only "cons"tructing data, such as with the "cons" (`::`) operator.